teekachu/JokesApp/README.md

 # JokesApp

-Why: To practice architectures and familiarize myself with REST API, practice making API calls.
+Why: To practice MVVM architectures and REST API.

 What: VERY VERY basic jokes app with Zero View, ONE View model and ONE VC.

 How:
 1. ViewModel is a Singleton, handles logic for making API calls.
 2. Not using a view because I am using XIB files for UI
-3. VC holds all the other stuff :)
+3. VC holds all the other stuff that are not logic :)

 Screen Shot: